Microservice Configuration Management – Tracking Application Versions and Clusters

 With SCM, version control and microservice configuration management were done by checking in source code to a version repository and checking it out for a compile/link step.
 This is where the core of all SCM was done.
 The results of SCM were the ability to clearly see the changes between two releases shown via a Bill of Material Report, Difference Report, and Impact Analysis Report.
 With microservices, we have shifted from tracking at the SCM level and now need to track at the microservice level.
 Changes to a microservice impact your microservice application.
 This means that every logical application that consumes that service will have a potential new release candidate.

 With that in mind, DeployHub versions all microservices with their configuration meta data allowing you to see what versions of microservices are running across all of your clusters, how they got there, and which applications are using them.
-While microservices move us away from traditional build and release approaches, we still need a method of tracking their changes and a way to make them unique.
-Like a software version control solution, DeployHub tracks specific information in the microservice to track its changes and uniquely identify a version.
+While microservices move us away from the traditional build and release approaches, we still need a method of tracking their changes and a way to make them unique.

 Microservice Configuration Management and Unique Meta Data